ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Set a breakpoint in the first relevant line of your `index.php` and then visit the site in a browser.
 It should stop at that first line.
 * If you’re using PhpStorm inside WSL2 (or perhaps other Linux configurations), go to *Help* → *Edit Custom VM Options* and add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPv4; the Linux version of PhpStorm seems to default to using only IPv6.
 * If you’re on WSL2 using Docker Desktop, make sure that the `docker` command is the one provided by Docker Desktop. `ls -l $(which docker)` should show a link to `/mnt/wsl/docker-desktop...`.
 If you’re on WSL2 using Docker installed inside WSL2, make sure that `ls -l $(which docker)` is *not* a link to `/mnt/wsl`.
-* You can `export DDEV_DEBUG=true` and `ddev start` to get information about how `host.docker.internal` is figured out; this can help in some situations, especially with WSL2. (`host.docker.internal` inside the web container is where Xdebug thinks it should connect to your IDE.
-You can see what it is set to with `ddev exec ping host.docker.internal`.)
+* You can run `export DDEV_DEBUG=true` and `ddev start` to get information about how `host.docker.internal` is figured out, which can help in some situations especially with WSL2. (`host.docker.internal` inside the web container is where Xdebug thinks it should connect to your IDE.
+You can see what it is set to by running `ddev exec ping host.docker.internal`.)